TochusC/ai-assistant-teaching-website/docs/en/README.md

 #### Personalized Learning Plan Generation
 ![example_3.png](../example_image/example_3.png)

-#### My School Page (Dark Mode)
+#### My Classroom Page (Dark Mode)
 ![example_3.png](../example_image/example_3.png)

-### Run the Project 🚀:
+### Running the Project🚀:
-#### Environment Setup 🔨:
+#### Environment Preparation🔨:
 ***

 The project uses Node.js v18.18.0 as the runtime environment and is developed using the Vue3 framework.

-The frontend uses [Naive UI](https://www.naiveui.com/), [Element-Plus](https://element-plus.org/) component libraries.
+The frontend uses [Naive UI](https://www.naiveui.com/) and [Element-Plus](https://element-plus.org/) component libraries.
-It also includes three-dimensional interactive models implemented through [Spline](https://spline.design/).
+Additionally, it includes 3D interactive models implemented through [Spline](https://spline.design/).

-The backend uses Django as the server-side framework.
-The project has three backend services, all located in the `/affiliate-project` directory.
+The backend uses Django as the server framework, with Python version 3.12.0.
+The project has three backend services located in the `/affiliate-project` directory.

 They are:
-- AvatarServer, the virtual assistant server responsible for calling Baidu's speech recognition service, large language model service, and Baidu's speech synthesis service.
+- AvatarServer, the virtual human server, responsible for calling Baidu's speech recognition service, large language model service, and speech synthesis service.
-- backend, the data server using SQLite database, responsible for storing website backend data, including user information, course information, homework information, etc.
+- backend, the data server, using SQLite database, responsible for storing website backend data, including user information, course information, assignment information, etc.
-- cdn, the static file server responsible for storing the website's static files, including images, audio, video, etc.
+- cdn, the static file server, responsible for storing website static files, including images, audio, video, etc.

 Before running the project, please use:
 ```shell
 npm install
 ```

-to install the required libraries and dependencies specified in package.json.
+to install the necessary libraries and dependencies listed in `package.json`.

-Then start the three backend services separately:

-Navigate to the AvatarServer, backend, cdn directories under the `/affiliate-project` directory,

-#### Before running the Django backend,
-make sure you have installed Python and the necessary libraries, such as Django, Requests, etc.
-Refer to the `requirements.txt` and `readme.md` files in each backend.

-Run the `run.bat` file in each directory to start the corresponding backend service.

-Finally, use
+Use
 ```shell
 npm run dev
 ```
+to start the frontend.
+You can then meet Xiaohui by visiting [http://127.0.0.1:5173/](http://127.0.0.1:5173/).

+However, to enter the teaching website and let Xiaohui start working, you need to start the three backend services separately:

+Navigate to the `AvatarServer`, `backend`, and `cdn` directories under `/affiliate-project`.

+##### Before running the Django backend, please ensure you have installed Python and the necessary libraries such as Django, Requests, etc. Refer to the `requirements.txt` and `readme.md` files in each backend directory.

-to start the frontend project.
+Run the `run.bat` file in each corresponding directory to start the backend services.

-Enjoy 😉!
+Enjoy😉!

-### Notes ❗:
+### Notes❗:

----
+***
-The intelligent virtual assistant Xiao Hui can assist users in routing navigation by describing your needs in natural language.
-Xiao Hui will help you complete the navigation.
+The intelligent assistant Xiaohui can help users with routing navigation functions.
+Just describe your needs in natural language, and Xiaohui will help you navigate.

-Please refer to the `/src/components/UnityInteraction.vue` file for the specific implementation process.
+For the specific implementation process, please refer to the `/src/components/UnityInteraction.vue` file.

-Apart from the virtual teaching assistant Xiao Hui, there are no other highlights in the project.
+Apart from the virtual teaching assistant Xiaohui, there are no other highlights in the project.

-We have implemented the virtual character Xiao Hui in the `/src/components/UnityComponent.vue component`.
-Welcome everyone to discuss together 🤗.
+The virtual assistant Xiaohui is implemented in the `/src/components/UnityComponent.vue` component.
+We welcome everyone to discuss and explore together🤗.div align="center">